reynolkb/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ## Inheritance and Interfaces

 `BitBirds` contract inherts the Open Zeppelin `Ownable` contract to enable ownership for the contract owner.
-It also inherits the Open Zeppelin `ERC721Enumerable` contract adhere to the NFT ERC721 contract standard.
+It also inherits the Open Zeppelin `ERC721Enumerable` contract which adheres to the NFT ERC721 contract standard.